lupyuen/lupyuen.github.io/src/lvgl3.md

 Thus we're done with LVGL Library in WebAssembly!
 (Almost)

-_Now what happens when we run this?_
+_Now what happens when we run it?_

 JavaScript Console says that __strlen__ is missing...